ct1eni/ENI-VULogger/README.md

 ## Requisitos

-A versão atual destina-se a:
+A versão actual destina-se a:

 Windows 10;
 Windows 11;